Conservation Commission

 Conservation lands offer opportunities for enjoyment of recreational activities as well as the educational benefits that can be gained by visiting these special areas.

-The Madison Conservation Commission will hold a public hearing in accordance with RSA 36-A to discuss and receive input from the public on the expenditure of funds for a Conservation Easement of what is known as the “Chain of Ponds”.
+The Madison Conservation Commission will hold a Workshop to discuss the draft Conservation Easement for property known as the “Chain of Ponds.”

-The hearing will be held at 4:30 pm on Thursday, March 7, 2024 at the Madison Town Hall, 1923 Village Road, Madison, New Hampshire, lower-level Meeting Room.
+The Workshop will be held at 2:30 pm on Wednesday, November 7, 2024 at the Madison Town Hall, 1923 Village Road, Madison, New Hampshire, lower-level Meeting Room.

-Posted 02/09/2024 at the upper and lower levels of Town Hall, and the Madison and Silver Lake Post Offices.
+Posted on October 17, 2024 at the upper and lower levels of Town Hall, and the Madison and Silver Lake Post Offices.

 Madison Conservation Committee Meetings